 The filter element should be changed if the oil flow is sufficiently obstructed.
-Two things can happen: first, the chiller may shut down on a "Low Oil Flow" diagnostic, or secondly, the compressor may shut down on a "Loss of Oil at Compressor (Running) diagnostic.
+Two things can happen: first, the chiller may shut down on a "Low Oil Flow " diagnostic, or secondly, the compressor may shut down on a "Loss of Oil at Compressor (Running) diagnostic.
 If either of these diagnostics occurs, it is possible the oil filter needs replacement.
 The oil filter is not usually the cause of a Loss of oil at Compressor diagnostic.

-Specifically, the filter must be changed if the pressure drop in the lubrication circuit exceeds the maximum level as given in Figure 10 below.
-The charts show the relationship between the pressure drop measured in the lubrication circuit as compared with operating pressure differential of the chiller (as measured by pressures in the condenser and evaporator).
+Specifically, the filter must be changed if the pressure drop between the 2 service valves in the lubrication circuit exceeds the maximum level as given in Figure below.
+Each of the charts (RTHF and RTWF) shows the relationship between the pressure drop measured in the lubrication circuit as compared with operating pressure differential of the chiller (as measured by pressures in the condenser and evaporator).

-Normal pressure drops of the lubrication circuit are shown by the lower curve.
+Normal pressure drops between the service valves of the lubrication circuit are shown by the lower curve.
 The upper curve represents the maximum allowable pressure drop and indicates when the oil filter must be changed.
 Pressure drops that lie between the lower and upper curves are considered acceptable.

-For a chiller equipped with an oil cooler, add 35 kPa to the values shown in Figure 10.
+For a chiller equipped with an oil cooler, add 35 kPa to the values shown in Figure.
 For example, if the system pressure differential was 550 kPa, then the clean filter pressure drop would be approximately 100 kPa (up from 70 kPa For a chiller with an oil cooler and operating with a dirty oil filter, the maximum allowable pressure drop would be 190 kPa (up from 160 kPa).